shapeshifter/shapeshifter-specification/docs/about/levels-of-compliancy.md

 | FlexOffer: mutual exclusive offers   | -         | o      | Y                |
 | FlexOffer: unsolicited offers        | -         | o      | -                |
 | FlexOffer: partial activation        | -         | o      | -                |

+[^1]: Availability contracts were mentioned in USEF2015, but not all details were worked out